madkarmaa/rest-api/README.md

 ### `GET` /discord/user/:userId

-Get [profile information for a Discord user](https://discord.com/developers/docs/resources/user#get-user) given their ID.
+Get [profile information of a Discord user](https://discord.com/developers/docs/resources/user#get-user) given their ID.
 The JSON data is slightly different from the original API specification, transforming media hashes into media URLs.

 > [!IMPORTANT]
 >